Showing posts with label Atari Super Pack. Show all posts

 Need help?

-Initially, Wiz gets around by bouncing across a rather drab-looking landscape.
+Wiz gets around by bouncing across a rather drab-looking landscape.
 The fire button shoots a weapon and tapping left/right controls direction and speed.
 This is difficult at first but the controls are light and responsive.
-However, you won't get very far without shooting those aliens that look like something from a chemistry lab.
+However, you won't get far without shooting the aliens that look like something from a chemistry lab.

-Once dead, they turn green so are safe to collect and begin to offer a range of different power-ups:
+Once dead, they turn green and are safe to collect for a range of different effects:

 • The first comes in two parts helping to give far better control and then preventing gravity from taking its affect.
 Therefore we stop bouncing!
 Yes, I like this power-up a lot!!

-• The next gives a much-needed boost to our weaponry and in both directions.
+• The next gives a much-needed boost to our weaponry and in both directions too don't forget.

 • Feeling alone?
 Collect three and you'll be rewarded with a new Cat to help you out.